tricepa/activerecord-speed-comparison/README.md

 This Ruby on Rails application compares the relative runtime speeds of retrieving Active Record records using ".includes," ".joins," and simple enumeration through a single rake task "compare_runtimes.rake."

 ## Development Environment & Installations
-This application requires Ruby, Rails, and PostgreSQL installations.
+This application requires Ruby (developed with 2.1.1), Rails (developed with 4.2.2), and PostgreSQL installations.
 Ruby version used for development: 2.1.1

-Rails version used for development: 4.2.2

-Mac OS X:
+Mac OS X

 Install Ruby using RVM:

 	$ \curl -L https://get.rvm.io | bash -s stable --ruby